AdventureData/study_lyte/README.rst

         :target: https://github.com/AdventureData/study_lyte/actions/workflows/build.yml

-Welcome to Adventure Data python package for doing analysis with data from the Lyte Probe The Lyte probe is a smart ski pole designed to measure snow.
-It measures NIR and Force simulataneously along with peripheral sensors.
-This package aims to provide useful function for scientists doing research with this platform.
+Welcome to Adventure Data python package for doing analysis with data from the Lyte Probe.
+The Lyte probe is a smart ski pole designed to measure snow.
+It measures NIR and Force simulataneously along with peripheral sensors for calculating distance traveled.
+This package aims to provide useful function for researchers using this platform.

 * Free software: GNU General Public License v3
 * Documentation: https://study-lyte.readthedocs.io.